dotaziz/dotaziz.github.io/_pages/about.md

 ---

 My name Abdul Aziz.
-I am an IT (Bsc Information Technoogy) student at the University of Cape Coast, currently in my third year.
+I am an IT (Bsc Information Technology) student at the University of Cape Coast, currently in my third year.

 Aside my fulltime studies, I am also helping to build the next-gen insurance solutions for Africa with [Insurerity Digital](https://insurerity.com/).
 Free time?
 I spend sometime with [https://achieversghana.org/](https://achieversghana.org/), introducing kids to programming and anything tech.